A Statistical Analysis for Per-Instance Evaluation of Stochastic Optimizers: Avoiding Unreliable Conclusions: Acknowledgements

-In this paper, we conduct a statistical analysis of the performance metrics for stochastic optimizers from a fresh perspective, and the effect of the number of repeats on the metrics.
+In this paper, we conduct a thorough statistical analysis of performance metrics for stochastic optimizers, and the effect of the number of repeats on the metrics.
 Our work has been inspired by the increased interest in emerging stochastic hardware devices such as quantum computers~\cite{horowitz2019quantum} and in-memory~\cite{verma2019memory} and neuromorphic~\cite{schuman2022opportunities} computing devices, among others.
 Due to their limited availability, it is vital to choose the right number of repeats for an accurate estimate of their performance.

 To begin, we formally define a general performance metric, called the \emph{computational effort to solution} (CETS), based on the success probability of a stochastic optimizer.
 The existing metrics, such as Koza's computational effort metric, $R_{99}$, and TTS, are special cases of CETS.
 We discuss the confidence interval for the estimate of the success probability and how it is related to the number of repeats.
 We then explain how the uncertainty in the estimation of the success probability translates into the uncertainty in the metrics and derive their confidence interval.
 We use this confidence interval to find a lower bound on the number of repeats to guarantee achieving a given accuracy of estimate for the metrics.
-Using this bound, we propose an algorithm to adaptively adjust the number of repeats in an experiment to accurately estimate the metrics.
-Our experimental results illustrate the utility of our analysis and proposed algorithm to determine the confidence level in the results and to choose the appropriate number of repeats for benchmarking and hyperparameter optimization of stochastic optimizers.
+Furthermore, we propose an algorithm to adaptively adjust the number of repeats in an experiment to accurately estimate the metrics.
+We also discuss the effect of the number of repeats when optimizing CETS.
+A reliable CETS optimization is essential in choosing the right strategy for restarting the stochastic optimizer, given that computational resources are fixed.